realparmesan/Noah-Website/content/posts/2020/2020-season-game-15.md

 scorer = "Yarride"

 +++
-Riding high off the back of a proper team social the frothers turned it up for the final game of the regular season.
+Riding high off the back of a proper team social the Frothers turned it up for the final game of the regular season.

 From the off the lads ripped into the game like Aussies rip the edges off tables.
 Plenty of incisive football with Lance doing a wonderful layoff for Luke to open the scoring.